mienaikoe/ziyu/Chapters/2-1-Chapter8.md

 Kipnu remained still on his back, catching his breath from all the commotion that had just occurred.

-A woman in the crowd produced a hot tip and a still-dry notebook from a peculiar bag at her waist.
+A woman in the crowd produced a firestarter and a still-dry notebook from a peculiar bag at her waist.
 She took the tip in her shaking hands and revved it up while pressing it into the paper while the people crowded around to shield her from the wind.
 The woman breathed gently onto the fire until embers and smoke started to appear.
 The crowd hollered at the smell: a hint of warmth to come.
 The maman carefully moved the child toward where the kindling was placed and set hae down on hae lap.
 The others started bring small dry leaves to the woman who was making good progress on smoldering paper.

 Kipnu had finally caught his breath and moved toward the maman and hae child.